Mdhvince/reinforcement_learning_helpers/deep_rl/policy_based_and_ac/README.md

 VPG works pretty well on simple problem. it uses MC returns $G_t$ to estimate the action-advantage function.
 There is no bias in VPG.
 Sometime it is good to add a little bit of bias to reduce the variance.
 AC2 uses several methods to deal with variance.

->- Use n-steps returns with boostrapping to estimate the action-advantage function
+>- Use n-steps returns with boostrapping and robust GAE to estimate the action-advantage function
 >- Use multiple workers to roll out sample in parallel from multiple environments, this decorrelate the gathered data and reduce variance for training (like the replay buffer, but here there is no storage needed)

 <center>In VPG, we estimate the action-advantage function as follow</center>